 As of January 1st, 2015, the personal representative must file, within 90 days of obtaining the Letters of Administration, the Estate Information Form.
 For your convenience here is the link to the Estate Information Return as needed by the Ministry of Finance. http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/GetFileAttach/9955E~3/$File/9955E.pdf

 Preparing the Estate Application

-Our legal fees and disbursements for standard estates with w Will vary between $1,500 and $1,800 + HST.
-However, we ask that you contact us directly for a quote.
+Our legal fees and disbursements for standard estates with a Will varies, we ask that you contact us directly for a quote.